 The second step would be to refrain from buying unnecessary tech gadgets.
 This is actually a big problem.
 Every year people purchase new tech gadgets and realize later on that they didn’t even need them.

 Reducing unnecessary tech purchases will reduce your EMF exposure by a lot.
 This is super important to remember, especially in a few years when IoT gadgets will roll out on a massive scale.
-They’ll certainly look amazing and some may give you incredible benefits.
-But do I actually need this? — is the question you should be asking every time it crosses your mind.
+They’ll certainly look amazing, and some may give you incredible benefits.
+But do I actually need this? — is the question you should ask whenever it crosses your mind.

 The Internet of Things is certainly a massive leap for humanity.
-It promises to give us things that we’ve never seen or experienced before, and there’s not a shred of doubt about its ability to change our lives.
+It promises to give us things that we’ve never seen or experienced before, and there’s no doubt about its ability to change our lives.

 Minimizing your tech use and maximizing your distance from EMF sources will take you far in the journey of reducing your EMF exposure.

-There are many other ways to mitigate your exposure further, and I’ve written about them all on this blog.
+There are many other ways to further mitigate your exposure, and I’ve written about them on this blog.
 You can start by browsing my Healthy Living Tips.
-It’s accessible to everyone and the tips are mostly free or affordable to implement, so you’ve nothing to lose by giving them a shot.